 The consultation process is developed to engage with the research community during proposal time to ensure relevant information in alignment with single IRB requirements are included in the final submission.
 Single IRB Consultation is required when either requesting the Baystate Health IRB serve as the IRB of Record or cede IRB review to an external IRB.

 It is recommended that you contact the Baystate Health IRB at least 5 weeks prior to the grant application due date to discuss options for IRB review of a multi-site or collaborative study where Baystate Health will be the lead or a participating site.
 To initiate the process please contact the IRB Reliance Analyst to request the consultation form.
-Upon receipt of the completed form, the review process for all consultation requests will begin within 2-3 days.
 The Baystate Health IRB will evaluate on a case-by-case basis whether we are suited to serve as the single IRB for the proposed multi-site or collaborative project.

 During the review of the information provided, the Baystate Health IRB Office will provide one of the following: